-Over the course of the past 20 years, we’ve been asked the same questions time and time again.
-By creating this frequently asked questions page we are hoping to help answer some of the questions that may be on your mind about our services and background screening in general.
-If you do not see the answer to the question you were looking for or need more in-depth information, please contact us at firstname.lastname@example.org and we will help provide you with an answer.
+Over the course of the past 25 years, we’ve been asked the same questions time and time again.
+By creating this frequently asked questions page we are hoping to address some of the questions that may be on your mind about our services or background screening in general.
+If you do not see the answer to a question you were looking for or need more in-depth information, please contact us at firstname.lastname@example.org.

 What are the costs of your services?

-There is no cost to establish a background and/or drug screening account and no minimums required.
 We are very competitive as reports vary in price and begin with our free Social Security Trace to direct your criminal search.
 VeriCorp also offers special discounts for Non-Profit organizations.
 We prefer to have a conversation regarding the reports of interest and then provide costs based on your specific needs.

 What is the most common background check?

 Generally, a company is wanting to know if their candidate has a criminal record of any kind.
 At a minimum, most companies run a Social Security Trace (SSN) as a guide and then generate a County Criminal Check in any counties lived for the past 7 years.
-This will allow you to focus on the areas the candidate has come from, which could be multiple states.
-If for example, you run a Statewide only and your candidate has only lived in your state for 6 months, you are limiting your data dramatically.
+This will allow you to focus on the areas the candidate has come from, which could include multiple states.
+If for example, you run a Statewide Criminal only and your candidate has only lived in your state for 6 months, you are limiting your data dramatically.
 Not to mention, the county they lived in may not report to the state level at all.

 Is a Statewide the best report?

-Many states do not offer a State report, and many of the states that do, are not all inclusive.
+Many states do not offer a Statewide Criminal report, and many of the states that do, are not all inclusive.
 Not every county reports to the state level, which can leave voids.
-It’s best to speak with one of our sales team to see what might be the best practice in your geographical location based on your business needs and requirements.
+It’s best to speak with one of our team members to see what might be the best practice in your geographical location based on your business needs and requirements.